Vanquay/Operators-API/README.md

 >TODO: Define and create this collection.
 DONE

 >TODO: Create seeding for the corresponding database table in the `db/seed.js` file.
+DONE

 ```JSON
 {